vuestorefront/storefront-ui/packages/vue/docs/import-stories.md

 ## How to use
 - Open storybook config file, it can be `config.js` or `preview.js`
 - Use [manual loading](https://storybook.js.org/docs/basics/writing-stories/#loading-stories) to add Storefront UI stories to your Storybook.
-Here you got a basic config example:
+Below, you can find a basic config example:
 ``` js
 //import styles for storefront-ui components
 import ‚@storefront-ui/vue/styles.scss’